Treatments for eye cancer

 Side effects of treatment for eye cancer

 The side-effects of treatment depend on the type of treatment you have.

 If you have part of your eye removed, you may get some loss of vision.
 If you have your whole eye removed , you will not be able to see with that eye.
 Usually the surgeon will put an eye implant into the empty socket during surgery.
 Some weeks later you will have a false eye fitted over your implant.
 If you have lost the sight in one eye, you must let your car insurance company know, as you will have to pass an eye test to make sure it is safe for you to drive.
 Surgery to the eye may change the way you look as well.
 It may take time to accept your new appearance.

 Laser therapy can sometimes damage parts of your eye and cause a loss of vision.

 Radiotherapy may cause cataracts, skin changes, loss of eyelashes and some loss of eyesight.

 Chemotherapy may cause nausea, vomiting, diarrhoea, loss of appetite, sore mouth or hair loss.
 Many treatments cause fatigue.
 Your doctor will discuss any likely side-effects before treatment.
-For more information on side-effects, please see our booklets Understanding Chemotherapy, Understanding Radiotherapy, Understanding Cancer and Complementary Therapies, Coping with Fatigue and Diet and Cancer, which you can download from the "Important cancer information booklets" list on the right hand side of this page.
+For more information on side-effects, please see our booklets Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Understanding Cancer and Complementary Therapies, Coping with Fatigue and Diet and Cancer, which you can download from the "Publications about cancer treatment side effects" list on the right hand side of this page.